 Native Americans of the Miwok, Wappo, and Pomo tribes were the first to settle Sonoma Valley, which they called the "Valley of the Moon."
 In 1823, Franciscan monks built a Mission here, the farthest north of their 21 Missions in California and the only established under Mexican rule, independent of Spain.

-This area was home to General Vallejo and the site of the Bear Flag Revolt, which transferred California from Mexican rule to a U.S. territory.
+Also in the early to mid-19th century, the area was home to Mexico's famed General Vallejo and the site of the Bear Flag Revolt, which forcibly transferred California from Mexican rule to a U.S. territory.
 Early pioneers of the California wine industry planted vineyards and built wineries in this valley.

 Today it is home to many of the award-winning wineries that have made Sonoma County's Wine Country famous.

 If you only have one day:

 Start on the east side of the city of Santa Rosa, just north of the Sonoma Valley.
 Fuel up with a hearty breakfast at Jeffrey’s Hillside Café, a local favorite owned and run by Jeffrey Madura, former executive chef at the celebrated John Ash & Co. restaurant.

 Madura's café serves breakfast and lunch using local produce, dairy, and meats.
 Lunch typically features burgers, sandwiches, salads, and quiche, but the periodically changing menu may include fromage blanc blintzes with seasonal berries, or a tofu scramble with shiitake mushrooms.

 Continue east on Highway 12 to the charming town of Kenwood.
 Near the south edge of town you'll find the family-owned Kunde Family Winery.